teekachu/100DaysOfSwift/README.md

 P4: Easy browser app, intro to WKWebView, URLRequest, UIToolBar, UIProgressView and key-value observing.
 View websites from a drop down list, and using decisionHandler and navigationDeligate to control access.( also includes 4-3, it's basically project 4 in tableView format. )

 P5: Word game, create other words using the letters in word given.
 Intro to closure.

+P6: Intro to autoLayout using both Visual Format Language , and Auto Layout Constraints.